vucina1906/BelgradeApartments/README.md

 - User Setup.py file to install requirements.txt

-- - Project Update
+    - Project Update

 - Automatic Selenium added (new script AutomaticScraper.py).
 You can chose how often do you want script to run, for example in script is every day at 11:32 morning.
 Cron is a time-based job scheduling syntax that consists of five fields: minute, hour, day of the month, month, and day of the week so you can chose your options.

 - Also requirements.txt added becuase for automatic scraper you need to install APScheduler package

+- Each time AutomaticScraper run and create excel file it will overwrite existing one that is already connected to Tableau (so you will have fresh data on Dashboard), you just need to refresh datasource in each sheet (see image Refresh in repository).